richardmleggett/al2tex/docs/usage/diagrams.rst

 Contig Alignment Diagram
 ------------------------

 For each query contig, the Contig Alignment Diagram draws a rectangle representing the query, containing the most prominent alignments to the reference contigs.
 These alignments are colour coded by target contig, and shaded to give an indication of the position in the target, and the orientation of the alignment.
+If the ``-filter`` option is not used, only the longest 20 alignments are drawn for each query contig.

 .. image:: images/contig_alignment_example.png